 Security Assurance by design

-The eUICC IC/hardware platform requirement is Common Criteria certification to the Security IC Platform Protection Profile with Augmentation Package Certification (PP-0084).
+The eUICC IC/hardware platform requirement is Common Criteria certification to the Security IC Platform Protection Profile with Augmentation Package Certification (PP-0084 or PP-0117).
 Certification to PP-0035 is also acceptable.

 Security Assurance in production and SM service location

 GSMA’s established Security Accreditation Scheme (SAS) has been adopted as the required security accreditation for M2M remote provisioning entities handling sensitive assets.
 These include MNO profile information and Digital Certificates.
 SAS is an audit based scheme, and audit lead time should be considered when planning compliance.